Chapter 6: A Tale of Two Groups#

 🧪 Test Your Knowledge#

-Compare mean TOTCHOL between diabetic (DIABETES=1) and non-diabetic (DIABETES=0) participants in the Framingham dataset. (a) Is this independent or paired? (b) State H₀ and H₁. (c) Run the test and interpret the output including Cohen’s d.
+Compare mean total cholesterol (TOTCHOL) between diabetic (DIABETES=1) and non-diabetic (DIABETES=0) participants in the Framingham dataset.

 Show Solution

-# (a) Independent — diabetic and non-diabetic are two different groups
+# (a) Independent — diabetic and non-diabetic participants are two

 # (b) H_0: \mu_{TOTCHOL(diabetes)} = \mu_{TOTCHOL(no diabetes)}